 Gallows Hill includes several attractions and tours, which can be accessed separately or via combo tickets.

-First up is The Gallows Hill Main Show, a 22-minute retelling of Salem’s witchy history using 4D effects, such as rumbling seats and holograms.
+First up is The Gallows Hill Main Show, a 22-minute retelling of the area’s witchy history using 4D effects, such as rumbling seats and holograms.

 In addition to the main show, they have interactive experience, Guilty!
 A Salem Witch Trial.
 In this 45-minute show, the audience is on trial for witchcraft.